 - 9.1 Entries shall be submitted according to the instructions given in Bulletin 2.
 At least the following details shall be supplied in order for each competitor: family name and first name, gender, Federation.
 The names of team officials shall be supplied.
-Late entries may be refused. - 9.2 The organiser may exclude competitors or teams from starting if their entry fee is not paid and no agreement has been reached about payment. - 9.3 Reservations and reservation fees for accommodation shall reach the organiser at the times specified in Bulletin 2.
+Late entries may be refused. - 9.2 A competitor may only enter one class in any one competition. - 9.3 The organiser may exclude competitors or teams from starting if their entry fee is not paid and no agreement has been reached about payment. - 9.4 Reservations and reservation fees for accommodation shall reach the organiser at the times specified in Bulletin 2. - WTOC 9.5 Competitors may only be selected and entered by their Federation. - WTOC 9.6 Entries giving the total number of competitors, the number of competitors in each competition, the number of escorts/medical attendants, the number of team officials and the team manager's name, e-mail address and mobile phone number shall reach the organiser by the team size deadline which shall not be earlier than 2 months before the event. - WTOC 9.7 Each competitor's name, the number of relay teams, any required medical certificate and the names of escorts and the team officials shall reach the organiser by the team names deadline which shall not be earlier than 10 days before the event.
+Changes may be made to the team names until 12 noon on the day before the event. - WTOC 9.8 Names of the competitors shall reach the organiser by the competition entry deadline which shall not be earlier than 12 noon on the day before an individual competition. - WTOC 9.9 Names of the three competitors and their order shall reach the organiser by the competition entry deadline which shall not be earlier than 18.00 hours on the day before the TrailO Relay. - WTOC 9.10 Between the competition entry deadline and 2 hours before the first start, a competitor may be replaced for a valid reason (eg accident or illness).
+No replacement for the individual competitions is possible after 2 hours before the first start of the competition. - WTOC 9.11 Between the competition entry deadline for the TrailO Relay and 2 hours before the start, the competitors nominated for the team may be changed for a valid reason (eg accident or illness).

-- WTOC 9.4 No competitor may be replaced within one hour of the first start. - WTOC 9.5 Competitors may only be selected and entered by their Federation. - WTOC 9.6 Entries giving the number of competitors, the number of escorts/medical attendants, the number of team officials and the team manager's name, address, e-mail address and phone/fax numbers shall reach the organiser no later than 2 months before the event. - WTOC 9.7 Each competitor's name, any required medical certificate and the names of escorts and the team officials shall reach the organiser no later than 10 days before the event.
-Changes are possible up to 12 noon on the day before the event. - WTOC 9.8 Names of the competitors shall reach the organiser no later than 12 noon on the day before an individual competition. - WTOC 9.9 Entries for the Team competition, including the names of the three competitors who will make up the scoring team, shall reach the organiser by 18.00 hours on the day before the second course. - WTOC 9.10 Between 12 noon on the day before the competition starts and 1 hour before the first start, a competitor may be replaced for a valid reason (eg accident or illness).
-No replacement for the individual competitions is possible after 1 hour before the first start of the competition. - WTOC 9.11 Between 18.00 hours on the day before the second course and 1 hour before the first start, the competitors nominated for the team may be changed for a valid reason (eg accident or illness). - WTOC 9.12 Replacement of a competitor after 12 noon on the day before the event may only be made from within the entered team.
+WTOC 9.12 Replacement of a competitor after the competition entry deadline may only be made from within the entered team.